TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Conclusion and future work

 \section{Conclusion and future work}

-We introduced TPV as a simple yet powerful variance-based framework for probing the robustness of a trained neural network under specific noise sources.
-The TPV stability theorem formalizes a sufficient mechanism—i.i.d. sampling and isotropic perturbations under NTK stability in the overparameterized regime—under which TPV stability holds, while our experiments suggest that TPV stability holds more broadly, including in narrow networks and for structured perturbations beyond this setting.
-This gap highlights TPV stability as an intrinsic empirical property of trained networks and motivates developing theory beyond NTK-based and isotropic assumptions.
+We introduced TPV as a local, post-training measure of how a trained model's predictions vary under parameter perturbations.
+Its trace form $\mathrm{Tr}(H_{\mathrm{eff}}C)$ separates model geometry from noise mechanism, allowing SGD noise, label noise, quantization, and pruning to be analyzed under a single framework: while SGD-noise and quantization TPV recover the wide-minima hypothesis, label-noise TPV is governed by Jacobian spectral geometry explaining why overparameterization reduces label-noise sensitivity.

-A key advantage of TPV over global variance in the classical bias–variance decomposition is that TPV characterizes the behavior of a specific trained model rather than all the models obtainable by a learning algorithm, which is more directly aligned with real-world robustness concerns.
-We further find that TPV estimates tend to correlate with standard test-set loss across datasets and architectures, mirroring empirical observations in modern bias–variance studies.
+TPV stability (Theorem~\ref{thm:tpv-trace-stability}) — the result that training-set TPV reliably estimates its test-set counterpart — underpins the paper's practical contributions.
+It justifies using training-set TPV as a label-free proxy for test-time robustness, enabling training-set-based model selection across four deployment scenarios (\S \ref{sec:model-selection}).
+Empirically, stability holds far more broadly than the theorem requires, including at very low widths and under structured perturbations.

-TPV can be used to measure the robustness of a trained model with respect to specific perturbation sources, providing a fine-grained tool for studying generalization.
-In this paper, we showed that TPV analyses under SGD noise (Theorem \ref{thm:tpv-sgd}) and quantization noise (Remark \ref{thm:tpv-quant}) recover the wide-minima hypothesis, which is widely used as a tool for model selection and even guiding optimization \citep{foret2020sharpness}, while modeling label noise as a perturbation leads to a distinct TPV estimate (Theorem \ref{thm:tpv-label}) governed by the spectrum and alignment of the output-parameter Jacobian between training and test distributions.
-We empirically found this quantity to also correlate with test-set loss across datasets and models.
+We also identify an empirical two-phase relationship between TPV and test loss: in the low training loss regime, TPV and test loss decrease together; in the high training loss regime, lower TPV corresponds to underfitting.
+This U-shaped pattern holds consistently across regularizers, architectures, and datasets, and is recoverable along a single training trajectory via the argmax-TPV landmark.

-We believe the TPV framework provides a foundation for future work on: (i) comparative empirical studies of robustness under different noise sources; (ii) formalizing additional perturbation models (e.g. input perturbations and distribution shift); (iii) improving empirical estimation of label-noise TPV (Appendix \ref{app:label-noise-computation}); and (iv) relaxing the assumptions in the TPV stability analysis and extending it beyond the overparameterized regime and beyond MSE loss.
+We believe the TPV framework opens several directions for future work: (i)~extending TPV stability theory beyond NTK-based and isotropic assumptions, to close the gap with the broader empirical stability observed; (ii)~formalizing TPV for input distribution shift; (iii)~improving empirical estimation of label-noise TPV (Appendix~\ref{app:label-noise-computation}); (iv)~extending the framework to losses beyond MSE and architectures with discrete or structured outputs.